Occupational Therapist & Counselor

 In general, a prospective occupational therapist and counselor would complete a bachelor’s degree in a field compatible with counseling and therapy, such as social work, psychology, or a related counseling field.
 Most occupational therapists are not employable until they have achieved at least a master’s degree in occupational therapy.

-Admission to graduate programs in occupational therapy generally requires a bachelor’s degree and specific coursework, including biology and physiology.
-Many programs also require applicants to volunteer or work in an occupational therapy setting.
+Admission to graduate programs in occupational therapy generally requires a bachelor’s degree, generally with a minimum cumulative undergraduate GPA requirement along with and specific coursework, including biology and physiology.
+Many programs also require applicants to volunteer or work in an occupational therapy setting for a specific number of minimum hours.
 Candidates should contact the program that they are interested in attending about specific requirements.

-Master’s programs usually take two to three years to complete.
-If the school that the candidate wishes to attend requires GREs or other graduate entrance exams, studying for and preparing for that exam can add a few weeks to a few months to a candidate’s school timeline.
+Master’s programs usually take two to three years to complete, though many today offer online or hybrid options and in-person schooling.
+If the school the candidate wishes to attend requires GREs or other graduate entrance exams, studying for and preparing for that exam can add a few weeks to a few months to a candidate’s school timeline.

 Some schools offer a dual-degree program in which the student earns a bachelor’s degree and a master’s degree in five years.
-Other schools allow part-time study which would increase the time it takes to complete the degree.
+Other schools allow part-time study, which would increase the time it takes to complete the degree.
+Some programs may also offer specific focuses, which generally require additional credit hours and may have other specific requirements to pursue.
 Achieving licensure also typically requires a period of post-degree supervised fieldwork.
 The amount of supervised field experience is different for each state, so the candidate is encouraged to check with their state’s requirements.

 Supervised Hour Requirements for Occupational Therapists & Counselors